IIT-EnergySystemModels/InfraFair/doc/16_Heat_example.rst

     You can `download <https://github.com/IIT-EnergySystemModels/InfraFair/tree/main/Examples/Simple_Heat_ex>`_ the data used in this example.

 The network presented in this example represents the South-Holland District Heating Network (DHN) that connects the cities of Rotterdam, Den Haag,
 and the region of Lansingerland (B-triangle).
-It is operated by Enceo and connects buildings (households, companies) to the waste heat of the Port of Rotterdam, waste incineration plants, steam and gas turbines, and heat buffers that function as heat storage.
+It is operated by Eneco and connects buildings (households, companies) to the waste heat of the Port of Rotterdam, waste incineration plants, steam and gas turbines, and heat buffers that function as heat storage.
 Some of the gas pipelines are bidirectional (with two arrows), while the majority are unidirectional, as shown in the Figure below.